hpgrahsl/kryptonite-for-kafka/README.md

   "transforms":"cipher",
   "transforms.cipher.type":"com.github.hpgrahsl.kafka.connect.transforms.kryptonite.CipherField$Value",
   "transforms.cipher.cipher_mode": "DECRYPT",
-  "transforms.cipher.cipher_data_keys": "[{\"identifier\":\"my-demo-secret-key-123\",\"material\":\"0bpRAigAvP9fTTFw43goyg==\"}]", //key materials of utmost secrecy!
+  "transforms.cipher.cipher_data_keys": "[{\"identifier\":\"my-demo-secret-key-123\",\"material\":{<TINK_KEYSET_SPEC_JSON_HERE>}}]", //key materials of utmost secrecy!
-  "transforms.cipher.cipher_data_key_identifier": "my-demo-secret-key-123",
   "transforms.cipher.field_config": "[{\"name\":\"myString\",\"schema\": {\"type\": \"STRING\"}},{\"name\":\"myArray1\",\"schema\": {\"type\": \"ARRAY\",\"valueSchema\": {\"type\": \"STRING\"}}},{\"name\":\"mySubDoc2\",\"schema\": { \"type\": \"MAP\", \"keySchema\": { \"type\": \"STRING\" }, \"valueSchema\": { \"type\": \"INT32\"}}}]",
   "transforms.cipher.field_mode": "OBJECT",
   //...
 }
 ```

 **Take notice of the extended `field_config` parameter settings.** For decryption of schema-aware data, the SMT configuration expects that for each field to decrypt the original schema information is explicitly specified.
 This allows to **redact the encrypted record's schema towards a compatible decrypted record's schema upfront,** such that the resulting plaintext field values can be stored in accordance with their original data types.

-The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the secret key id that is specified and was used to encrypt the original data**.
-Apparently, this can work if and only if the secret key id has the correct key material configured using the parameter `cipher_data_keys`.
+The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the keyset that was used to encrypt the original data**.
+Apparently, this can work if and only if the keyset is properly configured.

 Below is the decrypted data - represented by its `Struct.toString()` output - which is equal to the original record: